ChampyTech/windows-cmd-simulator/README.md

 ## ⚠️ Disclaimer

 This project is for educational and demonstration purposes only.
 It does not provide real command-line functionality and should not be used in production environments.
 The author is not responsible for any misuse or damage resulting from the use of this code.
+This project is not affiliated with, endorsed by, or connected to Microsoft or the Windows operating system in any way.
+All trademarks belong to their respective owners.

 Made with ❤️ by <b><a href="https://github.com/ChampyTech" target="_blank">ChampyTech</a></b>